Linguistic purism in Icelandic: 18th and 19th centuries

 The first real instigator of Icelandic linguistic purism (hreintungustefna) was Eggert Ólafsson (1726–68).
-Between 1752 and 1757 he accompanied his friend Bjarni Pálsson on an expedition through Iceland.
+Between 1752 and 1757, he accompanied his friend Bjarni Pálsson on an expedition through Iceland.
 In his report, he described the situation of the Icelandic language as lamentable.
 This inspired him to write the poem Sótt og dauði íslenskunnar, in which he personifies his mother tongue as a woman, who has fallen mortally ill through an infection with too many foreign words.
 She sends her children to look for good and pure Icelandic that can cure her, but uncontaminated language is nowhere to be found, and she dies.
 At the end of the poem he urges his compatriots to defend their language and reminds them of the great esteem in which Icelandic is held abroad and how well it has been preserved by their forefathers.

-Eggert Ólafsson was very well-read in Old Icelandic literature and this was noticeable in his writings.
+Eggert Ólafsson was very well-read in Old Icelandic literature, which was noticeable in his writings.
 This interest in the old language brought him into contact with other Icelandic students in Copenhagen, where he joined a secret society called Sakir (1720–72).
 This was the beginning of the use of Old Icelandic as a key feature in the Icelandic national awakening.
 Eggert wrote the first orthographical dictionary (Réttritabók Eggerts Ólafssonar) in which he proposed orthographic and phonetic rules.
 The influence of the book was considerable, and Ólafur Olavius, originator of the Hrappseyjarprentsmiðja, the first privately owned printing shop in Iceland, followed Eggert's rules to a significant extent.

 Eleven years after Eggert's death, the Íslenska lærdómslistafélag (Icelandic Art-Learning Society) was founded in Copenhagen with Jón Eiríksson, administrative director at the Danish Ministry of Finance, as its president.
 The society published annual writings from 1781 to 1796, which dealt with practical subjects like trade and business, but also with varied scientific topics about which little had been read until then.
 This brought along a flood of new Icelandic terminology, generated from purely Icelandic lexical stock.